vis-opt-group/PEC/README.md

 ### Testing
 #### UnderExposure Correction
 * Prepare the data and put it in './Input/under'
-* Set the parameters according to the test data and modify the *config.py* file
+* Set the parameters according to the underexposure data and modify the *config.py* file
 * Run *pec_under.py*
 #### OverExposure Correction
 * Prepare the data and put it in './Input/over'
-* Set the parameters according to the test data and modify the *config.py* file
+* Set the parameters according to the overexposure data and modify the *config.py* file
 * Run *pec_over.py*

 ## Results on Exposure Correction